Image

 Frequently Asked Questions (FAQs)

-How do I qualify/apply for assistantships?
+1. How do I qualify/apply for assistantships?
 Some students will be offered GRA or GTA positions in their admission letters.
-If your offer letter does not include information about funding, you are allowed to engage faculty directly for GRA opportunities.
+If your offer letter does not include information about funding, you are allowed to engage with individual AE faculty members directly for GRA opportunities.
 While we do not allow students in the first semester to work as a GTA, we allow students without funding to apply for GTA positions in their second semester and onward.
 Students must apply for GTA positions each semester.
+The GTA application form is distributed about two months before the start of each semester.
+Questions about GTAs should be directed to the AE School’s Director of Graduate Teaching.

-What support does the School of Aerospace Engineering provide for students to get internship positions that could help with cost?
-We host an annual career fall each Fall for both undergraduate and graduate students in the School of Aerospace.
+4. What support does the School of Aerospace Engineering provide for students to get internship positions that could help with cost?
+We host regular career fairs for both undergraduate and graduate students in the AE School.
 The event enables students to network and make face-to-face connections with employers for internship and co-op opportunities.
+More information may be found on the AE School’s Career Fair webpage.

 Resources